 That’s the thing, though.
 If we’d just continued living our old life, she’d never have discovered that farming wasn’t for her.
 Purposefully unsettling oneself is scary in the extreme, but it’s also remarkably satisfying.

 It allows you to test your mettle in situations you wouldn’t ordinarily find yourself.
-It teaches you patience, acceptance and tolerance and it shines a spotlight on your character.
+It teaches you patience, acceptance, and tolerance and it shines a spotlight on your character.
 Which, it must be said, can sometimes be a little more revealing than one would like.

-Also, it’s a wonderful opportunity to keep one’s sense of humour shipshape.
+Also, it’s a wonderful opportunity to keep one’s sense of humor shipshape.
 The ability to find the funny when things get tough is of paramount importance when you’re spending most of your time outside of your comfort zone.

 Appreciating What Is

 As much as we’re both longing for the Big Smoke, there’s much to appreciate about the ostrich capital of the world.
 For one thing, it’s not nearly as noisy.
 People almost never hoot here and that includes the minibus taxis.